 (e) The resulting permeability factor (PF).

 5.2.8.
-As an exception to paragraphs 5.2.1. to 5.2.7. inclusive of this annex, a manufacturer using multilayer tanks or metal tanks may choose to use an APF instead of performing the complete measurement procedure mentioned above:
+As an alternative to paragraphs 5.2.1. to 5.2.7. inclusive of this annex, a manufacturer using multilayer tanks or metal tanks may choose to use an APF instead of performing the complete measurement procedure mentioned above:

 APF multilayer/metal tank = 120 mg /24 h